 Table of Contents

-During winter, they hibernate within limestones crevices and dens with Rattlesnakes and black rat snakes.
-In the USA and the Gulf of Mexico, this snake is likely to found hiding in coniferous forests.
+In the colder winter months, these snakes hibernate within limestone crevices and dens, often sharing space with Rattlesnakes and black rat snakes.
+Around the USA and the Gulf of Mexico, you might find these snakes concealed in coniferous forests.

 - A copperhead snake looks up at the Nature Museum in Charlotte, N.C., Tuesday, Aug.
 17, 2010.
 (AP Photo/Chuck Burton)

-Pit vipers are known for their heat-sensing pits located between the eyes and nostrils on both sides of their head.
-It is these heat-sensing pits that enable them to detect small changes in temperature and strike at its prey with high accuracy.
+Copperhead snakes, like other pit vipers, are known for their heat-sensing pits situated between the eyes and nostrils on both sides of their head.
+These pits help them detect minute changes in temperature, enabling them to strike their prey with remarkable accuracy.